borkdude/blog/posts/babashka-cli-help-and-completions.md

-Title: Automatic help and completions in babashka CLI
+Title: Automatic help and completions in Babashka CLI
 Date: 2026-06-18
 Tags: clojure, babashka, cli
-Description: Automatic help and completions in babashka CLI
+Description: Automatic help and completions in Babashka CLI

 [Babashka CLI](https://github.com/babashka/cli) is a library to write command line tools.
 It is available in babashka by default.
 This library was born out of